 Did you know that scientists don't always agree on what data mean?
 Different scientists can look at the same set of data and come up with different explanations for it, and disagreement among scientists doesn't point to bad science.

 Data analysis is at the heart of any scientific investigation.
-Using weather as an example, this module takes you through the steps of data collection, analysis, interpretation, and evaluation.
-You will see how scientists (1) collect and record data, (2) find patterns in data, (3) explain those patterns, and (4) share their research with the larger scientific community.
+Using weather as an example, this module takes readers through the steps of data collection, analysis, interpretation, and evaluation.
+The module explores how scientists collect and record data, find patterns in data, explain those patterns, and share their research with the larger scientific community.

 Before you decide what to wear in the morning, you collect a variety of data: the season of the year, what the forecast says the weather is going to be like, which clothes are clean and which are dirty, and what you will be doing during the day.
 You then analyze those data.
 Perhaps you think, "It's summer, so it's usually warm."
 That analysis helps you determine the best course of action, and you base your apparel decision on your interpretation of the information.
 You might choose a t-shirt and shorts on a summer day when you know you'll be outside, but bring a sweater with you if you know you'll be in an air-conditioned building.